MoonGlow22/Siamese-LSTM-for-Online-Signature-Verification/README.md

 ### Step 2: Clean Signature Data
 Run `remove_lines.py` to remove `-100, -100` lines from the recorded signatures.
 These lines indicate when fingers were brought together to temporarily pause recording, but this feature is not used in model training.

-### Step 3: Train the Model
+### Step 3: Train and Test the Model
-Execute the `main.py` file in the `SiameseLSTM` folder to start model training.
+Execute the `main.py` file in the `SiameseLSTM` folder to start model training and testing.
+Model architecture, training parameters, and output explanations are detailed in the README of the `SiameseLSTM` folder.

 ### Step 4: Analyze Results (Optional)
-You can analyze the training results using `results_analyzer.py` to evaluate model performance.
+You can further analyze the training and test results using `results_analyzer.py` to evaluate model performance.

 ## 📊 Dataset Format